fetchai/agents-aea/docs/skill-guide.md

 We place this code in `my_aea/skills/my_search/behaviours.py`.
 Ensure you replace the `fetchai` author in this line `from packages.fetchai.skills.my_search.dialogues import OefSearchDialogues` with your author handle (run `aea init` to set or check the author name).

 !!! note
     The import paths to agent packages, for example `packages.fetchai.skills.my_search.dialogues` above, are not actual paths.
-Package files always reside in your AEA's folder, either under a specific package directory (e.g. connection, protocol, skill) if the package is custom built, or under `vendor` if it is pulled from the registry.
+Package files always reside in your AEA's folder, either under a specific package directory (e.g. connection, protocol, skill) if the package is custom-built, or under `vendor` if it is pulled from the registry.
 These paths are virtual and created automatically when an AEA is run.
 See <a href="../package-imports"> this page </a> for more details.

 ## Step 3: Develop a Handler